sapegin/sapegin.me/src/content/blog/avoid-conditions.md

 **Info:**
 **Info:** Imagine a pizzeria where a pizzaiolo is responsible only for cooking pizzas, and a cashier is responsible only for charging customers.
 In other words, we don’t murder people, and they don’t plaster the walls.
 **Info:**
-**Info:** We talk more about this topic in the Divide and conquer, or merge and relax chapter.
+**Info:** We talk more about this topic in the [Divide and conquer, or merge and relax](/blog/divide/) chapter.

-Here’s one more example:
+Let’s have a look at one more example:

 ```js
 function getDiscountAmount(discountOptions) {